ywen407/books-futures-explained/src/0_background_information.md

 pros and cons for each of them.

-While we do that we'll also explain some aspects when it comes to concurrency which will make it easier for us when we dive in to Futures specifically.
+While we do that we'll also explain some aspects when it comes to concurrency which will make it easier for us when we dive into Futures specifically.

-> For fun, I've added a small snipped of runnable code with most of the examples.
+> For fun, I've added a small snippet of runnable code with most of the examples.
-> If you're like me, things get way more interesting then and maybe you'll se some
+> If you're like me, things get way more interesting then and maybe you'll see some
 > things you haven't seen before along the way.

 ## Threads provided by the operating system

-Now, one way of accomplishing this is letting the OS take care of everything for us.
+Now, one way of accomplishing concurrent programming is letting the OS take care of everything for us.
 We do this by simply spawning a new OS thread for each task we want to accomplish and write code like we normally would.

 The runtime we use to handle concurrency for us is the operating system itself.